php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 $response = $app->handle(ServerRequestFactory::fromGlobals());
 ```

-This system has essentially two request handlers, one that will produce a
+This system has two request handlers: one that will produce a response if the
-response if no middleware generates one, and one for dispatching the middleware
+last middleware delegates to the request handler, and one for dispatching the
-layers.
-(In this example, the `RoutingMiddleware` will likely execute composed
+middleware layers.
+(In this example, the `RoutingMiddleware` will likely execute
-handlers on a successful route match; see more on that below.)
+composed handlers on a successful route match; see more on that below.)

 This approach has the following benefits: